digipost/juridisk/digipost-personvernerklaering-engelsk.md

 - To manage your mailbox access
 - To let you read and process digital mail
 - Integration and implementation of banking services, if you have enabled this
 - To send you information about our services and updates, including new functionality and operational information as well as customer surveys.
-You can also receive marketing enquiries from the Norway Post Group, if you have consented to this.
+You can also receive marketing enquiries from the Posten Bring Group, if you have consented to this.

 ### 3.2 Legal basis for processing the data